algolia/instantsearch-ios/doc/src/getting-started.md

 Here, we're telling InstantSearch to inspect all the subviews in the `ViewController`'s view.
 So what we need to do now is add the widgets to our view!

-So let's open our `Main.storyboard` and then on the Utility Tab on your right, Go to the Object Library on the bottom and then drag a drop a `Search Bar` to your view.
+So let's open our `Main.storyboard` and then on the Utility Tab on your right, Go to the Object Library on the bottom and then drag and drop a `Search Bar` to your view.
 Click on the `Search Bar` and then on the identity inspector, add the custom class `SearchBarWidget`.

 Now repeat the process but this time add a `Label` to the view, and then let the custom class be a `StatsLabelWidget`.
-Finally, make the width of the label bigger so that the text appears clearly.
+Finally, make the width of the label bigger so that the text can clearly appear.

 ### Common

-**Build and run your application: you now have the most basic search experience!**.
-You should see that the results are changing on each key stroke.
-Nice stuff!
+**Build and run your application: you now have the most basic search experience!** You should see that the results are changing on each key stroke.
+Fantastic!

 ### Recap

-Fantastic!
 You just used your very first widgets from InstantSearch.
 In this part, you've learned:

 - How to create a SearchBar Widget
 - How to create a StatsLabel Widget